 Related Article: Garden of Caves? — Explore the Gem of Meghalaya near Cherrapunji

-- You can stay at Tyrna and start your hiking the next morning.
+- Stay overnight at Tyrna and begin your trek the next morning.

 Related Article: Mawlynnong: The Cleanest Village in Asia